 Discount code abuse

-If an agent tries more than 5 discount codes in a row, it is running a brute-force attack to find valid coupons.
+If an agent makes excessive use of discount codes in a row, it is running a brute-force attack to find valid coupons.
 Stopped immediately.

-Example: Bot tries 12 discount codes in 30 seconds → blocked.
+Example: Bot rapidly tries many discount codes in a row → blocked.

 R018BlockTier 2